NitinSemwal2605/GitFinders-A-Gateway-to-GitHub/README.md

-Sure, here is the revised GitFinder README based on your template:

----

 # GitFinder

 GitFinder lets you search GitHub users and view their profiles and repositories.
 It is a simple web application built with React, TailwindCSS, and Zustand for state management.
 It allows you to search for GitHub users and view their details and repositories.